13Bytes/eInkCalendar/README.md

    ```
    Now edit `settings.py` and set all your settings:

    `LOCALE: "en_US"` (or e.g. `en-GB.UTF-8`) Select your desired format and language.
    It needs to be installed on your device (which 95% of time is already the case - as it's you system-language.
+   You can list all installed local-packages with `locale -a`.
-If not, take a look at the [Debian Wiki](https://wiki.debian.org/Locale))
+   If the desired one is missing, add it in this menu `sudo dpkg-reconfigure locales` (for Raspberry Pis) or take a look at the general [Debian Wiki](https://wiki.debian.org/Locale)).

    `WEBDAV_CALENDAR_URL = "webcal://p32-caldav.icloud.com/published/2/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"` The address of your shared wabdav calendar.
 (It needs to be publicly accessible by this URL)